-In World War I, gas masks utilized charcoal to filter out some of the deadly gases used against the troops, but it was only effective against some of the toxins.
-The production and use of activated carbon grew dramatically only after World War II, eventually leading to the development of modern activated carbon air and water filters.
+In World War I, gas masks utilized charcoal air filters to remove some of the deadly gases used against the troops, but it was only effective against some of the toxins.
+The production and use of activated carbon grew dramatically only after World War II, eventually leading to the development of modern activated carbon air filters, as well as water filters.

 How do carbon air filters trap gaseous pollutants?

 Activated carbon air filters remove pollutants from the air with a process known as adsorption.
 Note that this is different from absorption.
 In absorption, the substance you want to remove (let’s say water) is absorbed into the structure of the absorbent (like a sponge), but it doesn’t become a part of the absorbent on a molecular level.
 Therefore, when you absorb water with a sponge, the water does not become chemically bonded to the sponge.
 It just fills in the spaces inside it.

 Carbon filters on the other hand use ad-sorption, not ab-sorption.
 The key difference here is that during adsorption the pollutants stick to the outside of the carbon.
 Whereas with absorption, the pollutants are absorbed inside the structure itself–as with the sponge.